openzipkin/brave/instrumentation/messaging/RATIONALE.md

 KafkaTags.OFFSET.tag(req, context, span);
 ```

-Pragmatically, we choose to use a field that serves at least a common purpose as message ID where
-possible instead of returning `null` for lack of an exact match.
-Specific to Kafka, we choose the
-offset.
+However, we later decided that to make offset a standard field.
+Moreover, there are services, at
+least Azure ServiceBus, that can return both a message ID and a sequence number.
+We decided to
+formalize message ID as solely the field named as such as opposed to falling back to an offset field
+on `null`.

 ### Why not synthesize a format that includes all needed fields when there's no message ID?
 Typical message ID formats encode multiple components such as a broker ID or network address,